Beach towels? Check! Flip flops? Check!

 Why all the fuss about babies?

-“Their skin is thinner than an adult and that makes them more vulnerable to the harmful effects of solar radiation,” says Dr. O’Reilly.
+“Their skin is thinner than an adult and that makes them more vulnerable to the harmful effects of solar radiation,” Dr. O’Reilly said.

 Radiation penetrates skin and can damage DNA in deeper tissue layers, which, in the long term, may increase your child’s risk of skin cancer as an adult, noted the Baystate pediatrician.